Domain Expert Guidance

 Morning arrival in Hanoi, Vietnam.

-Places to visit: Ho Chi Minh’s Stilt House, One Pillar Pagoda, Cua Bac Church.
+Places to visit: Ho Chi Minh’s Stilt House, One Pillar Pagoda, Temple of Literature.

 Topics of discussion: Spatial design principles, efficient planning, macro logic strategies.

-Places to visit: Naman retreat the Babylon, Naman retreat beach bar, 43 factory coffee roaster.
+Places to visit: Naman Retreat the Babylon, Naman Retreat beach bar, Atlas Hotel.

 Day trip to Huế.